 All manuscripts must be written in the English language (American English) and submitted as Microsoft Word documents with standard 12-point fonts (e.g. Times New Roman, Arial, Symbol), double-spaced with one inch margins.
 Text should appear in black.
 Please include all elements except for figures in one MSWord manuscript document.
-Do not use section numbering, page numbering, headers or footers, tracked changes or comments in your manuscript.
+Do not use columns, section numbering, page numbering, headers or footers, tracked changes or comments in your manuscript.
 Manuscripts must be prepared in accordance with ACS Style Guidelines.

 Ensure citations and references comply exactly with ACS guidelines.
 Citations within the main text should be numbered (in order of occurrence) and super-scripted.
 References should be correspondingly numbered and included as a section at the end of each paper.
 Only the first three authors should be cited followed by "et al." Use CASSI abbreviations.
 Helpful links: American Chemical Society and University of Wisconsin Madison.

 Cavnar, S. P.; Salomonsson, E.; Luker, K. E.; et al. Transfer, Imaging, and Analysis Plate for Facile Handling of 384 Hanging Drop 3D Tissue Spheroids.
 J. Lab.
 Autom.
 2014,19, 208-214.

 Dressler, O. J.; Maceiczyk, R. M.; Chang, S. I., et al. Droplet-Based Microfluidics: Enabling Impact on Drug Discovery.
 J. Biomol.
 Screen.
 2014,19, 483-496.